magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 Still, Flowing Water
 ====================

-\<span class="dropcaps-first"\>N\</span\>\<span
+<span class="dropcaps-first" markdown="1">N</span><span
-class="dropcaps-words"\>ow please pay attention,\</span\> not allowing
+class="dropcaps-words" markdown="1">ow please pay
-your mind to wander off after other things.
+attention,</span>&nbsp; not allowing your mind to wander off after other things.
 Create the feeling that right now you are sitting on a mountain or in a forest somewhere, all by yourself.
 What do you have sitting here right now?
 There is body and mind, that’s all, only these two things.
 All that is contained within this frame sitting here now is called ‘body’.
 The ‘mind’ is that which is aware and is thinking at this very moment.
-These two things are also called and refers to that which has no , or form.
-All thoughts and feelings, or the four mental of feeling, perception, volition and consciousness, are , they are all formless.
-When the eye sees form, that form is called , while the awareness is called .
-Together they are called and , or simply mind and body.
+These two things are also called *nāma* and *rūpa.* *Nāma* refers to that which has no *rūpa*, or form.
+All thoughts and feelings, or the four mental khandhas of feeling, perception, volition and consciousness, are *nāma*, they are all formless.
+When the eye sees form, that form is called *rūpa*, while the awareness is called *nāma*.
+Together they are called *nāma* and *rūpa*, or simply mind and body.

 Understand that only body and mind are sitting here in this present moment.
 But we get these two things confused with each other.
 If you